vglazer/USRA/subgraph_finding/README.md

 To build everything, just run `make` in the top-level directory.
 This will create a `bin` subdirectory containing the various graph search programs.
-There are no external library dependencies, so with a bit of luck everything should work out of the box.
+There are no external library dependencies, so with luck everything should work out of the box.

 ## Usage